obrhubr/obrhubr.github.io/_posts/2024-06-21-reverse-engineering-diploma.md

 According to [this comment](https://news.ycombinator.com/item?id=40878538#40879071) using RSA to encrypt the whole message in the signature is called “signature with (total) message recovery”.
 But according to the [RFC](https://datatracker.ietf.org/doc/html/rfc8017) (the official document outlining how RSA should be used) this is not intended functionality:

-> ‘Accordingly, the EMSA-PKCS-v1_5 encoding method explicitly includes a hash operation and is not intended for signature schemes with message recovery.’ - [RFC 8017, Section 8.2](https://datatracker.ietf.org/doc/html/rfc8017#section-8.2)
+> Accordingly, the EMSA-PKCS-v1_5 encoding method explicitly includes a hash operation and is not intended for signature schemes with message recovery. - [RFC 8017, Section 8.2](https://datatracker.ietf.org/doc/html/rfc8017#section-8.2)

 ## Is this secure?